michaeluno/Fetch-Tweets/template/plain/readme.txt

 == Change log ==

+= 2.4.6
+- Added `overflow-y: hidden` to the container element when the width is 1005 to remove the vertical scroll bar.

 = 2.4.4 =
 - Tweaked the width of the container element as imagees wer not shurunk on some sites.